puzzlefin/fakebigtable/README.md

 # FakeBigtableClient

-A mock implementation of Google Cloud Bigtable client for testing.
+A mock implementation of Google Cloud Bigtable client for testing for when the overhead of using the emulator is too much for a small project.

 ## Install